Hardwar (video game)

 Hardwar (sometimes stylized HardW[a]r or given the full name Hardwar: The Future Is Greedy) is a 1998 science fiction flight simulation computer game developed by The Software Refinery and published by Gremlin Interactive.
 In the US, the game was distributed by Interplay under license.
 The box artwork and styling for game was created by The Designers Republic, who also worked on the Wipeout series.
 The soundtrack was provided by artists signed to the Warp Records label.
 Funbox Media digitally re-released Hardwar via ZOOM-Platform.com on September 17, 2021.
 Funbox Media and Jordan Freeman Group, the aforementioned ZOOM-Platform.com, would team up again to release a Steam (service) version on February 15, 2023.
+The Steam (service) edition remained DRM-Free.

 The game's plot involves warring power groups on Titan, and the player character's eventual escape.
 The world is set inside craters on the moon's surface, joined together by a network of tunnels.